RoelantD/Workshop-AIBOT/Before the workshop.md

 **Topics covered in this workshop:**
 - Windows IoT
-- Raspberry PI and some sensors
+- Raspberry PI and some sensors.
 - Cognitive Services (Like: Face API / Speech API / and more…)
 - Language Understanding Intelligent Service